What to Expect from a Consultation

 Purpose of a consultation

 • Determine what action or relief is necessary and available for the case.
-If it is a potential waiver case, the attorney will determine whether a waiver is necessary and whether the applicant is eligible to apply for one.

 • Estimate the chances of success.
 This is especially important for any type of discretionary relief.